Muzietto/react-playground/from-zero-to-vertical/README.md

 ## Activities

-- add state variable isOpen to TopNavigation and apply it to menu popup
+- add state variable isOpen to SettingsMenu and apply it to menu popup

-- add state variable chosen to Header and apply it to menu items (underline chosen icon)

 - center and adjust Header menu items

+- underline current page icon